Reading Time: 9 minutes

 Avoid car shipping scam tip #2 – Read auto shipping reviews

-However, avoid being discouraged if the company has a few complaints.
+However, avoid being discouraged if the car relocation company has a few complaints.
 No company is perfect, and not every customer is easy to please.
-It’s only natural for people to complain before they are will ing to compliment.
+It’s only natural for people to complain before they are willing to compliment.
 Every good mover will have a few complaints.

 Check with the Protect Your Move site, run by the Federal Motor Safety Carrier Administration (FMCSA), whether the company currently holds a license.